Leo4j/Invoke-ADEnum/README.md

 Specify where to save the output from the tool (default is pwd)

 .PARAMETER `Exclude` (not mandatory)
-Specify a domain to keep out of scope
+Exclude a specific domain from enumeration

 .SWITCH `NoServers`
 Do not enumerate for Servers